Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Complete Sacred Valley trip, including Pisac and Ollantaytambo

-Short 2-day Inca Trail to Machu Picchu
+Short 2-day Inca Trail to Machu Picchu, or take the train to Aguas Calientes

 Rainbow Mountain visit